obisummary: resume main information from a sequence file

 dataset.
 Rather than transforming sequences, it reads them and outputs a single

-structured record describing global counts, annotation types, and β when sample
+structured record describing global and annotation types.
+When sample information

 The output record is organised into three sections.
 The count section reports